Breeze/breeze.github.io/doc-js/extending-entities.md

 >Breeze relies on ES5 defined properties when you choose to build your application with AngularJS or Aurelia and select the "backingStore" model library ... for precisely these reasons.

-They are also good for calculated properties in Angular apps.
-Here's a `fullName` read-only property that Angular can watch.
+They are also good for calculated properties in AngularJS apps.
+Here's a `fullName` read-only property that AngularJS can watch.

     Object.defineProperty(Person.prototype, 'fullName', {
         enumerable:   true,